-The Oregon Folklife Network hosts graduate student interns from the Folklore Program and the Arts and Administration Program.
+The Oregon Folklife Network hosts student interns from the Folklore Program and the Arts and Administration Program.
 Students secure professional experience in fieldwork, non-profit management, public agencies networking and communications, and for-profit enterprising.
 Students choose a faculty supervisor from Folklore, AAD, or the Library, and placements may be local, working in the OFN office; or regional, conducting fieldwork alongside professional folklorists.
 By providing experiences that demonstrate current programming goals, the mission of the OFN, and the strengths and interests of graduate students, internship placements benefit interns, the organization, and Oregonians.

 How it works:

 1. Talk to OFN staff about your interests and/or project ideas—or consider working on one of our current projects.